konturio/geocint-runner/DOCUMENTATION.md

 After start_geocint.sh is run, it exports the variables from the configuration file ~/config.inc.sh.
 It will then check the update flags in ~/config.inc.sh and git pull the repositories that have the flag set to “true”.
 Next, it will merge geocint-runner, geocint-openstreetmap and your personal repository into one folder - you can set the name of this folder in ~/config.inc.sh file with $GENERAL_FOLDER variable.
-Next, start_geocint.sh generates build and clean targets and adds include instructions.
+Next, start_geocint.sh generates clean targets and adds include instructions.
 After these events are completed, start_geocint.sh will launch the targets specified in the $RUN_TARGETS variable.
 The last step is to create/update the make.svg file containing the dependency graph.

 ### How to write targets